smyyhzai/ID_Assignment2/README.md

 - [JQUERY](https://jquery.com)

 ## Testing
+Responsiveness
+- Ensure that flexboxes work and is displayed correctly by resizing the screen
+- Ensure the website works on mobile

 Navigation bar
 - Scroll down the page and ensure that the navigation bar sticks to the top